moreh-dev/moreh-2024docs/Supported_Documents/ap/utilize_ap.md

 >> Memory requested : 75051597828 bytes
 >> Memory available : 68702699520 bytes
 To address this issue, we recommend considering the following steps:
- 1. Increase Device Size: If feasible, try increasing the size of the device, KT AI Accelerator, to accommodate the required memory.This can be done by using the `moreh-switch-model` command.
+ 1. Increase Device Size: If feasible, try increasing the size of the device, MoAI Accelerator, to accommodate the required memory.This can be done by using the `moreh-switch-model` command.
  2. Decrease Batch Size: Alternatively, you can decrease the batch size used in the application.
 By reducing the batch size by -b {new batch size} command, you can effectively manage the memory usage and ensure it fits within the available resources.
 If the problem persists and you are unable to resolve it, please reach out to our technical support team for further assistance:
 ```